Meet Serena

 Kayla Collymore HBSc., CDA, Reg.
 CDAAC is a Speech Therapy Assistant / Communicative Disorders Assistant and co-founder of Sparks of Speech who has experience providing speech and language therapy to children and adults with varying abilities.
 She holds an Honours BSc. in Linguistics & Psychology from the University of Toronto and furthered her education with a graduate certificate in Communicative Disorders from Durham College.
 Kayla is registered with the Communicative Disorders Assistant Association of Canada (CDAAC).

 Kayla has a passion for removing communication barriers across the lifespan and loves working with children.
 She believes in using evidence-based practice to help individuals reach their communicative potential and strives to tailor therapy to meet each child’s goals in a fun and creative way.
-Kayla has experience in articulation and language, speech sound and phonological processing disorders, early language development, total communication, ASL, parent training, augmentative and alternative communication (AAC) and literacy.
+Kayla has experience in articulation and language, speech sound and phonological processing disorders, early language development, total communication, parent training, augmentative and alternative communication (AAC) and literacy.

 Rabiya Nayyar